Evie Amati axe victim Ben Rimmer breaks silence: 'She nearly cut my head in half'

 The telling interview was played in court at Amati's trial after her barrister, Charles Waterstreet, failed to have it excluded from being viewed by the jury.

-Ben was released from hospital after several days and spent two weeks waiting for the swelling to go down while he took pain killers and was mentally "jumpy".
+Rimmer was released from hospital after several days and spent two weeks waiting for the swelling to go down while he took pain killers and was mentally "jumpy".

 As Amati's trial took 18 months to reach the NSW District Court, Rimmer tried to forget about it.
 "I didn't think about it every day until the trial was up," he said.